wp-plugins/wordpress-css-drop-down-menu/readme.txt

 * Simply tick a box to get a 'Home' button added in automatically!
 * Dynamic menu item widths!
 Simply say how wide you want the menu to be and all the menu items will be automaticall resized whenever you add or delete them!
 * Verified to work with IE8
+* Fixed multi-lang filter support

 If you want me to modify the CSS for you simply [contact me](http://www.zackdesign.biz "Zack Design") and I will do it easily and quickly for you for a moderate sum.

-It uses [Stu Nicholl’s final drop-down code](http://www.cssplay.co.uk/menus/final_drop.html "Stu Nicholl") which is a complete CSS solution - no Javascript required!!
-With the plugin I’ve included his CSS but not imported it directly as it’s best that you modify it to suit your theme, and you also need to read Stu’s copyright notice on the page I’ve linked to (a donation to his fund would also be good).
+It uses [Stu Nicholl's final drop-down code](http://www.cssplay.co.uk/menus/final_drop.html "Stu Nicholl") which is a complete CSS solution - no Javascript required!!
+With the plugin I've included his CSS but not imported it directly as it's best that you modify it to suit your theme, and you also need to read Stu's copyright notice on the page I'e linked to (a donation to his fund would also be good).
 Other Stu Nicholl menu CSS should technically work with this plugin also!
 Just try it and see!

 == Installation ==